ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 At low energies, the fermions will have low momenta.
 However, recall that Pauli exclusion prevents the fermions from all crowding the lowest momentum state.
 If the next lowest energy state is available, it gets occupied by a fermion and so on until we reach an energy of $E_{F}$.
 This is whats called a *degenerate fermion gas*.

-## Energy of a Degenerate Electron Gas
+## Energy of a Non-Relativistic Degenerate Electron Gas

 First, we can calculate the total number of electrons using the _non-relativistic_ 'density of states':